 Make sure you have different apps (keys) created for each app and environment (development, acceptance, and production).
 When the credentials are shared, messages could go across environments and have unwanted side effects.
 The configuration can also be set per developer via Project settings > Edit configuration > Constants.

-To use this module after importing it from the App Store, follow these steps:
+To use this module after importing it from the Marketplace, follow these steps:

 - Add the Pusher User module role to the relevant app project security user role.